Doubleday (publisher)

 Doubleday is an American publishing company.
 It was founded as the Doubleday & McClure Company in 1897.
 By 1947, it was the largest book publisher in the United States.
-It published the work of mostly U.S. authors under a number of imprints and distributed them through its own stores.
+It published the work of mostly American authors under a number of imprints and distributed them through its own stores.

 In 2009, Doubleday merged with Knopf Publishing Group to form the Knopf Doubleday Publishing Group, which, as of 2018, is part of Penguin Random House.

 History

 19th century

 The firm was founded as Doubleday & McClure Company in 1897 by Frank Nelson Doubleday in partnership with Samuel Sidney McClure.
-McClure had founded the first U.S. newspaper syndicate in 1884 (McClure Syndicate) and the monthly McClure's Magazine in 1893.
+McClure had founded the first American newspaper syndicate in 1884 (McClure Syndicate) and the monthly McClure's Magazine in 1893.
 One of their first bestsellers was The Day's Work by Rudyard Kipling, a short story collection that Macmillan published in Britain late in 1898.
 Other authors published by the company in its early years include W. Somerset Maugham and Joseph Conrad.
 Theodore Roosevelt Jr. later served as a vice-president of the company.